TommyGymer/Flight-Sim/Developing a Coded Solution.md

 ![[Matrix sum.png]]

+Until all functions shown in the algorithms section of Design are complete and tested

 The raylib::Vector4 quaternion class currently in use appears to have some problems with my current aim which is to rotate the camera using the mouse for debugging rotation, movement and rendering

 ---